ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-ha-deployment.md

 For more information about SAP system architectures on {{site.data.keyword.cloud}} VPC, see the infrastructure reference architectures for SAP for each supported database type.
 For example, [SAP NetWeaver 7.x on UNIX with ASE SYB on {{site.data.keyword.cloud}} VPC](https://cloud.ibm.com/docs/sap?topic=sap-sap-refarch-nw-sybase) is the dedicated reference architecture for this SAP solution.

-Manually deploying a VPC and installing a SAP system can be time-consuming.
-The terraform automation assures not only a much quicker implementation, but also a standardized and less error-prone deployment.
+Manually deploying a VPC and installing an SAP system can be time-consuming.
+The terraform automation assures not only a quicker implementation, but also a standardized and less error-prone deployment.
 Terraform and Ansible are used for automating the deployment processes.

 The terraform scripts solution provides the automated deployment of a single host with SAP NetWeaver with ASE SYB on the Red Hat Enterprise Linux 8 and SUSE 15 for SAP Applications.

 The SAP installation media that is used for this deployment are the default media for SAP NetWeaver 7.5 with ASE SYB 16.0.
-The media are available at the SAP Support Portal under Installation and Upgrade area.
+The media are available at the SAP Support Portal under the Installation and Upgrade area.
 You provide the installation media as an input parameter for Terraform.

 An ERP system is used for demand-oriented business resource planning.
 It is used to control processes and to link departments and functional areas in a meaningful way.
 Individual modules include applications for accounting, sales, production, and marketing.
 More complex tasks in customer or supply chain management can also be done by ERP software.
 As the successor to the core product SAP ECC, SAP NetWeaver was presented as the intelligent ERP system of the new generation.
 Thanks to modern technologies, the Software-as-a-Service (SaaS) version is designed to help companies standardize processes and make the leap to digitalization.